xav/vecJS/README.md

 # vecJS
-> fast and straightforward matrix and vector math
+> fast and chainable matrix and vector math

 ## Installing
 Just [download the package from GitHub](https://github.com/xav/vecJS/archives/master) and add it to you web pages.